4 Mechanical Properties of Materials

 The column cross-section must be at least 2.5 in. on each side so that the stress doesn’t exceed the allowable stress of 480 psi.

-We may safely make the dimension larger than 2.5 in. which reduces the stress further but also increases weight and cost.
-We may not make the dimension any smaller than 2.5 in. as this will result in a stress greater than 480 psi.
+We may safely make the dimension larger than 2.5 in., which reduces the stress further but also increases weight and cost.
+We may not make the dimension any smaller than 2.5 in., as this will result in a stress greater than 480 psi.

-Step-by-step: Factor of safety
+WarningStep-by-Step: Factor of Safety

 1. Determine the failure stress of the member.
 Depending on the application, this may be the yield stress or the ultimate stress.

-2. Determine the allowable stress in the member from \(\sigma_{allow}=\frac{\sigma_{fail}}{F .
-S .}\)
+2. Determine the allowable stress in the member from \(\sigma_{allow}=\frac{\sigma_{fail}}{FS}\).

-3. Use the allowable stress to calculate the allowable force in the member or the required cross-sectional area, using \(\sigma_{allow}=\frac{F}{A}\)
+3. Use the allowable stress to calculate the allowable force in the member or the required cross-sectional area, using \(\sigma_{allow}=\frac{F}{A}\).

 Summary